2024 Key School Ecuador Service Adventure

 Las Palmeras Inn Otavalo

-This 150 year old highlands ranch is designed in traditional Andean styles.
-A collection of garden cottages each with their own fireplace, Las Palmeras Inn provides unmatched tranquility in a gorgeous mountain setting.
-Free Wi-Fi access throughout the building keeps everyone feeling connected.
-Students will be grouped in their rooms according to gender and availability.
+This 150 year old ranch nestled in the highlands is designed in traditional Andean styles.
+A collection of garden cottages each with their own fireplace, Las Palmeras Inn provides supreme tranquility in a gorgeous mountain setting.

 Las Termas de Papallacta

-Las Termas de Papallacta is an ideal escape to nature with its collection of hot springs, comfortable accommodations, and beautiful mountain scenery.
-Whether soaking in the springs, star gazing, or taking advantage of any of the nearby hikes, Las Termas feels more like an experience than a hotel.
-Free Wi-Fi access throughout the building keeps everyone feeling connected.
-Students will be grouped in their rooms according to gender and availability.
+Las Termas de Papallacta is a lovely escape to nature with its collection of hot springs, comfortable accommodations, and beautiful mountain scenery.
+Whether soaking in the springs, star gazing, or taking advantage of any of the nearby hikes, Las Termas is an idyllic experience.

 Safety and Support